songify-rocks/Songify/Getting Started.md

   * History Browser => `Opens a website that shows your listening history`
 * View => `Brings up this menu`
   * [Console](#console-window) => `Opens a consoel window that is attached to the main window and shows some logging information`
-* [☕ Buy Us A Coffee](https://ko-fi.com/overcodetv) => `Links to our Ko-Fi`
 * Dropdown Menu to the top right => `This used to select which player you want to grab information from`

 #### Center area
-In the middle you'll see the current playing song as well as the album cover (if enabled)
+- In the middle you'll see the current playing song as well as the album cover (if enabled)
+- [☕ Buy Us A Coffee](https://ko-fi.com/overcodetv) => `Links to our Ko-Fi`

 #### Footer
-- The footer will display a number of icons on the lower left which represent the status of services like Twitch API / Pubsub / Chatbot and web server.
+- The footer will display a number of icons on the lower left which represent the status of services like Twitch Chat / Twitch API / Pubsub / Spotify and web server.
 - In the middle of the bar are some informations shown
 - On the right side is the current version and a link to our website.